lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

   - task: anytask
 ```

-### Dot not inject the decorator if a specific variable is present
+### Do not inject the decorator if a specific variable is present

 The following example show how to *not* inject the decorator if the variable is present and has a value equal to *true*: